 When the BF told me about it, I was like, ‘Nah, not here in India.
 You don’t get that sort of amazing shit happening here.’
 Okay, I had heard of the phytoplankton in the Maldives and Lakshwadeep at Bangaram and Kavaratti Islands.
 Also heard of the plankton treks at night in Gokarna and off the coast of Gujarat.
 But not in Goa.
 I mean come on.
 We’ve been coming to Goa since we were kids.
 Don’t you think someone would have told us about it?

 But nope.
 Locals aren’t very aware about it.
 And the only rumors of bioluminiscent plankton in Goa before have been at the neighbouring Patnem beach, and at Betalbatim and Querim in the North.
 So this was a first.

 It was definitely the first time I went skinny dipping at 1 am too.
 Well, almost.
 BF went skinny.
 I stayed decent.
 Ha!
 Didn’t want anyone suddenly showing up and finding two nymphs in the sea.
 But anyways, if you’re a good swimmer, and you ever go to Palolem and it’s not crowded, and the weather and the seas are just right, try wading out into the distance.
 And you’ll experience something so unreal.

-Obviously, this pic isn’t of the phytoplankton I saw.
+Obviously, there are no pictures of the phytoplankton that I saw.
 I was too busy playing with them to even think of taking a pic till I was back home and my friends asked to see.
 But this is sort of what it looked like.
 Except they shone a bit green rather than blue.

 The plankton move with every wave of the tide.
 They also shine when you run your hands through the water and scoop them into your hands.
 I could have gone on playing with them for hours.